 In “Fix and Flip Your Way to Financial Freedom,” Mark Ferguson talks about things like financing through banks, private money lending, and other key topics.

-11. Flipping Homes Like a Pro by Stephen Cook
+11. Flipping Homes Like a Pro

 Don’t limit yourself when house flipping by thinking small.
 It’s possible to master the market and make a substantial amount of money.
 And the sooner you embrace that, the faster you’ll be on your way toward building a successful real estate business.